 Malbec

 Malbec does well when the fruit is allowed good exposure to the sun.
-So, we do careful vertical shoot positioning (VSP) to give our vines direct sunlight all morning, and a nice layer of leaf protection later in the day once the grapes have warmed up to ambient temperature.
+For this reason, we do careful canopy management to give our vines direct sunlight all morning and a nice layer of leaf protection later in the day once the grapes have warmed up to ambient temperature.
 The result is Malbec that ripens to a deep, dense color with broad flavor potential.

 -